Are you planning to sell a rental property in the U.S.? If yes, learn how to report the sale of your rental property on a U.S. Tax Return now.

 The difference between the selling price of $130,000 and the Adjusted Basis of $91,394 gives rise to a capital gain of $38,606.
 Remember to report this amount on lines 6, 7, 24, 30 and 32 of Form 4797 as well.

 Step 3: Now, Justin has to complete Schedule D. But first, you need to understand the difference between long term and short term capital gains.

 Capital gains can either be treated as long term or short term.
 Long term gains arise from a property that is owned for at least 1 year prior to sale.
 Short term gains arise from a property that is sold within 1 year of purchasing it.
-The reason this distinction is important is because long term capital gains have a lower tax rate.
+The reason this distinction is important is that long term capital gains have a lower tax rate.

 Since Justin owned the property for more than 1 year, he reported the capital of $38,606 in Part II of Schedule D, Long Term Capital Gains (lines 11 and 15).
 Remember to also report this capital gain and the depreciation claimed to date on page 2 of Schedule D (line 16).